lkrjangid1/Awesome-Flutter-Templates/README.md

 # Awesome-Flutter-Templates

-A Huge Collection of Flutter App templates.
+A Collection of Flutter Application templates.

 <a href="https://flutter.dev/">Flutter</a> is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.